cwarden45/RNAseq_templates/Transcriptome_Ref_Code/README.md

 This also creates gene to transcript mapping file for RSEM and annotation file for all transcriptome-based workflows

 NOTE: The MiTranscriptome annotation file has a column called "Ensembl.TranscriptID".
 This is not really an Ensembl ID - it is just the transcript name repeated so that the annoation file will work with the GENCODE reference scripts.
-This is also why GeneID is "NA" for all values.
+This is also why NCBI.GeneID is "NA" for all values.

 **Salmon Index Command**: /opt/salmon/bin/salmon index -t [RSEM_gene_map.py trimmed rsemFa].fa -i salmon_index
 - Recommend using default setting of *--type quasi*